knownsec/pocsuite3/README.md

 ## Features
 * PoC scripts can running with `attack`,`verify`, `shell` mode in different way
 * Plugin ecosystem
-* Dynamic loading PoC script from any where (local file, redis , database, Seebug ...)
+* Dynamic loading PoC script from any where (local file, redis, database, Seebug ...)
-* Load multi-target from any where (CIDR, local file, redis , database, Zoomeye, Shodan ...)
+* Load multi-target from any where (CIDR, local file, redis, database, Zoomeye, Shodan ...)
 * Results can be easily exported
 * Dynamic patch and hook requests
 * Both command line tool and python package import to use